RonghongJi/ElecFF/README.md

 # ElecFF

-Thank you for your interest in this project, and I hope that the following presentations will give you a deeper understanding of this research!
+Thank you for your interest in this project!
+The following presentations are aimed to provide you with a deeper understanding of this research.

 ![image](ElecFF.png)